 A.J.
 Kazimi, Chairman and Chief Executive Officer.
 Mr. Kazimi founded our company in 1999 and has served as our Chief Executive Officer and Chairman of our Board of Directors since inception.
 His career includes 20 years in the biopharmaceutical industry.
 Prior to joining our company, he spent eleven years from 1987 to 1998 helping to build Therapeutic Antibodies Inc., a biopharmaceutical company, where as President and Chief Operating Officer he made key contributions to the company's growth from its start-up phase through its initial public offering and product launches.
 Mr. Kazimi oversaw operations in three countries and was personally involved with the company's product development strategies, licensing and distribution agreements, and the raising of more than \$100 million through equity and debt financings.
 From 1984-1987, Mr. Kazimi worked at Brown-Forman Corporation, rising through a series of management positions and helping to launch several new products.
-Mr. Kazimi currently serves on the board of directors for the Nashville Health Care Council; Aegis Sciences Corporation, a federally certified forensic toxicology laboratory; the Tennessee Biotechnology Association; and Aetos Technologies Inc., a technology development company associated with Auburn University.
+Mr. Kazimi currently serves on the board of directors for the Nashville Health Care Council; Aegis Sciences Corporation, a federally certified forensic toxicology laboratory; and the Tennessee Biotechnology Association.
 He also serves as Chairman and Chief Executive Officer of Cumberland Emerging Technologies, Inc., or CET.
 He holds a B.S. from the University of Notre Dame and an M.B.A. from the Vanderbilt Owen Graduate School of Management.

-Martin E. Cearnal, Director and Senior Vice President, Commercial Development.
-Mr. Cearnal has served as a member of our board of directors since 2004, and in 2008 was named Senior Vice President of Commercial Development.
-Mr. Cearnal is the former President and Chief Executive Officer of Physicians World, which became the largest provider of continuing medical education during his tenure from 1985 to 2000.
+Martin E. Cearnal, Director, Senior Vice President and Chief Commercial Officer.
+Mr. Cearnal has served as a member of our board of directors since 2004, and in 2008 joined our management team to head commercial development for Cumberland.
+He is the former President and Chief Executive Officer of Physicians World, which became the largest provider of continuing medical education during his tenure from 1985 to 2000.
 Physicians World was acquired by Thomson Healthcare in 2000, and Mr. Cearnal served as President of Thomson Physicians World from 2000 to 2003 and Executive Vice President-Chief Strategy Officer for Thomson Medical Education from 2003 through 2005.
 Since 2006, he has been Executive Vice President-Chief Strategy Officer for Jobson Medical Information.
 Mr. Cearnal has 40 years experience in the healthcare industry and has been involved with the launches of such noteworthy pharmaceutical products as Lipitor®, Actos®, Intron-A®, Straterra®, Botox® and Humira®.
 He spent 17 years at Revlon Healthcare in a variety of domestic and international pharmaceutical marketing roles culminating in his position as Vice President, Marketing for International Operations.
 He serves the industry through several organizations, including the Healthcare Marketing & Communications Council and the Alliance for Continuing Medical Education.
 Mr. Cearnal also serves as a member of our Audit Committee.
-He has a B.S. degree from Southeast Missouri State University
+He has a B.S. degree from Southeast Missouri State University.